Costa Rica 2014: A Freshman’s Journey of Self-Discovery and Adventures

 1601472_284685901679119_291360301_n

 After receiving life’s lessons from the majestic human next to me, she pointed out the window to discover our descent had begun.
-Blessed, our landing was softer than the previous flights we’d had that day and as the plane slowed to a definite stop I began to feel nervous again.
+Blessedly, our landing was softer than the previous flights we’d had that day and as the plane slowed to a definite stop, I began to feel nervous again.
 I asked my seatmate why we weren’t at a gate.
 It was odd that we were parked in the middle of the runway.
-The dame kindly explained that at this airport, a staircase was our “gate.”
+The woman kindly explained that at this airport, a staircase was our “gate.”
 My poor naive mind immediately started thinking of the grand entrances made by politicians and celebrities.
 Princess Kate always looks spectacular descending the steps out of an airplane.
 I felt more awkward than ever.
-In a few minutes, I’d be walking in a new country next to this successfully chic woman.
+In a few minutes, I would be walking in a new country next to this successfully chic woman.
 Nineteen-year-old me managed to not fall on my face and I soon forgot all about my jitters as I took in the mountains surrounding us.
 It was beautiful.

 We didn’t have time to take in the landscape yet as we rushed through customs.
 Again, it is all a big blur in my memory.
 I think I was too flustered to take a mental photo or recording.
 I do remember clinging to my passport like it was the last doughnut to exist; I wasn’t about to be stuck in Costa Rica because I was an amateur traveler who neglected to keep her items close.

 Once we cleared the airport, our team took a bus to transfer us to our first destination.
 Our lovely and humorous guide talked to us about the upcoming events to expect in San José.
 Primarily, our guide explained our first day was getting settled into our hotel and having a welcome dinner.
 This dinner covered our itinerary in depth and explained our chances at winning personal awards from opposing local teams.
-At the dinner, we had rice and black beans as it is a traditional delicacy.
-Our team was surprised with beautiful dancers for a fantastic half hour show.
-It was quite memorable with the women spinning their skirts round and the men tapping their heels to keep the beat.
+At the dinner, we had rice and black beans as it is a traditional dish.
+Our team was surprised with beautiful dancers for a fantastic half-hour show.
+It was quite memorable with the women spinning their skirts around and the men tapping their heels to keep the beat.
 I don’t have pictures because I wanted to actually watch the dancers rather than focus on getting pictures.

 1010469_284685958345780_1841782478_n.jpg